Cold, Flu, or Pneumonia?

 - Best remedies are rest and lots of fluids

-- Contact your doctor if your cold persists for more than a week, if your cough suddenly worsens, or you develop a fever
+- Contact your healthcare provider if your cold persists for more than a week, if your cough suddenly worsens, or you develop a fever

 - Colds are caused by viruses.
 Antibiotics are not used to treat viruses/colds